acss-io/atomizer/docs/tutorials/layout.md

 title: Layout
 ---

 Atomizer does not come with an out-of-the-box grid system.
-Instead, you can use flexbox or CSS grids to build your layout the way you want.
+Instead, you can use any layout method you want to build your projects layout.
 It's up to you to decide which method fits your needs best.
-Read the sections below to see examples of different layout methods.
+Read the sections below to see examples of different layout options.

 ## [Float](../reference.html#float)

-This styling has great browser support and <a href="https://github.com/acss-io/atomizer">Atomizer</a> makes it &quot;direction&quot; agnostic.
-Simply use the `Fl()` class (e.g., `Fl(start)` or `Fl(end)`).
+This styling method was one of the first ways to layout a website without the [spacer.gif](https://en.wikipedia.org/wiki/Spacer_GIF) or table markup hacks.
+Additionally, <a href="https://github.com/acss-io/atomizer">Atomizer</a> can make it &quot;direction&quot; agnostic by simply using the `Fl()` class (e.g., `Fl(start)` or `Fl(end)`).

 ```html
 <div class="Cf">